 Lighting and burner control

 There is no built-in igniter, and when lighting, one thing I discovered right away is you cannot use a piezo lighter to start the Duo.
 Luckily, I had a backup flint and steel, because my piezo was useless.
 I suspect the mesh construction of the MSR Radiant Burner design prevents the piezo spark from getting close enough.
-Traditional flint and steel gives a more substantial spark.
+Traditional flint and steel give a more substantial spark.
 It’s also hard to tell once it is lit, so MSR built in a wire across the top of the mesh that glows red to show you it’s on.

 The Duo stove also lacks the fine burner control that I’ve had with other systems, and at first, I suspected it would lead to scorched food, but it hasn’t been an issue.